Skip to main content

 • The current step in the process

-• The user’s role
+• The user's role (configured through user management)

 • Data values present in the form